gdevenyi/biglab_ansible/README.md

-# Ansible deployment for lozano lab linux workstations
+# Ansible deployment for biglab linux workstations

 Ansible deployments scripts designed to be applied against a Kubuntu 20.04 fresh install.